ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/menu-manager.md

 #### Name

-The top level name for this section to dispaly in the menu.
+The top level name for this section to display in the menu.

 #### Submenu